Terms and Conditions

 n) Intellectual Property: The School reserves all rights and interests in any intellectual property rights arising as a result of the actions of a pupil in conjunction with any member of staff of the School and/or other pupils at the School for a purpose associated with the School.
 Any use of any such intellectual property rights by a pupil is subject to the terms of a licence to be agreed prior to the use between the pupil, the pupil’s parents and the School.
 The School will allow the pupil’s role increation/development of intellectual property rights to be acknowledged.

 o) Prospectus: The prospectus describes the broad principles on which the School is presently run and gives an indication of our history and ethos.
 Although believed correct at the time of printing, the prospectus is not part of any agreement between the parents and the School.
 Parents wishing to place specific reliance on a matter contained in the prospectus should seek written confirmation of that matter as part of these terms and conditions before entering this agreement.

 p) School Publications: From time to time the School will issue press releases and publications will be produced to include newsletters, marketing material, web sites.
 Such publications may include images of pupils.
-Consent for a pupil’s image and name to be used by the School will be deemed to have been given unless parents write to the Headmaster stating that they do not wish the image of their child to appear in any school publication.
+Consent for a pupil’s image and name to be used by the School will be deemed to have been given unless parents write to the Governor stating that they do not wish the image of their child to appear in any school publication.

 q) Consumer Protection: Care has been taken to use plain language in these terms and conditions and to explain the reasons for any of the terms that may appear one-sided.
 If any word/s, alone or in combination, infringe the Unfair Terms in Consumer Contracts Regulations 1999 or any other provision of law, they shall be treated as severable and shall be replaced with words which give as near the original meaning as may be fair.
 This will not however, render the remaining terms and conditions void.